epfl-lara/stainless/core/src/sphinx/neon.rst

-We can prove this property using structural induction on the parameter ``m``, case analysis on the parameters ``xs`` and ``ys``, equational reasoning, and properties of rational numbers (in the form of user-defined lemmas) as well as sets (using Leon's built-in support).
+We can prove this property using structural induction on the parameter ``m``, case analysis on the parameters ``xs`` and ``ys``, equational reasoning, and properties of rational numbers (in the form of user-defined lemmas) as well as sets (using Stainless's built-in support).

 .. code-block:: scala